KavrakiLab/Ape-Gen2.0/README.md

 - Consider peptide methods which receptor is an input to be transferred to the `pMHC_class`, and a pMHC object defined
 - `peptide_index` in methods is annoying, maybe replace it with a new field
 - `simtk.openmm` import warning coming from PDBFixer, wait for a new version or modify the .xml: https://github.com/openmm/pdbfixer/issues/233
-- See if you can fix the script that replaces the flexible residues to the receptor (`ProDy` installation could be avoided)
 - Better folder names for intermediate results (it would be nice if they are numbered so that they are ordered nicely)
 - Function documentation needs to be done thouroughly at some point

 #### Major issues:
+- RCD for some peptides (even theoretical binders) returning constanty unclosed loops...
+Upon further inspection, it seems that the issue resides in the incomplete bonds that don't connect the entirety of the aminoacid.
+Bring the discussion again as to whether this should remain as a feature, or something that should formally be addressed by giving the user the opportunity to set up a threshold (see Shrodinger's lab Jaguar, the use a `covfac` variable).
+- Bring the discussion about the pyRosetta optimization in the RCD step, and whether this should be asked from the authors of the paper.
+- See if you can fix the script that replaces the flexible residues to the receptor (`ProDy` installation could be avoided). -> Alternative: Call again pdbfixer ONLY to the receptor.
 - Implement other inputs (native, HLA sequence, etc.)
 - Testing/Testing/Testing...